adambraimbridge/post-publication-combiner/Readme.md

 Returns 200 if the message was published successfully

-Returns 422 (Unprocessable Entity) for an invalid uuid
+Returns 422 (Unprocessable Entity) for a uuid with invalid content type

 Returns 404 for missing content and metadata for the provided uuid